-- Self-awareness: is the experience of one’s own personality or individuality; is how an individual consciously knows and understands their own character, behavior, feelings, motives, desires, and needs.
+- Self-awareness: is the experience of one’s personality or individuality; is how an individual consciously knows and understands their character, behavior, feelings, motives, desires, and needs.

-- Self-reflection: refers to giving thought to one’s character and behavior; a reflective looking inward: an examination of one’s own thoughts and feelings.
+- Self-reflection: refers to giving thought to one’s character and behavior; a reflective looking inward: is an examination of one’s thoughts and feelings.

 - Self-introspection: the ability to witness and evaluate our own cognitive, emotional, and behavioral processes.